tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ![Pin Hash Click](Images/pinata_pin_hash.png)

-* If we click the hash link, pinata will even generate a link to the file on IPFS, accessible through Pinata's free IPFS gateway.
+* If we click the hash link, Pinata will even generate a link to the file on IPFS, accessible through Pinata's free IPFS gateway.

 Make a note to the class that the Pinata gateway is a point of centralization.
 However, dApps can leverage the use of multiple IPFS gateways to mitigate this.